wp-plugins/hit-sniffer-blog-stats/readme.txt

 * Goals and Campagins
 * View visitors in Map
 * iPhone, iPad and Android Support
+* Statistics Widget to put in your sidebar
 * Invisible Tracking
 * Multiple Users and Multiple Sites support